-A gate leads to the innermost court of the palace (Jalau Khana) and the Diwan-i-Khas(Hall of Private Audience) on the north side of the Diwan-i-Aam.It is made of white marble, embossed with precious stones.
-The once-silver ceiling was restored to timber.
-During the 17th century, François Bernier described seeing the jewelled Peacock Throne here.
-There is an inscription by the Persian poet Amir Khusrow at either end of the hall, over the two outer arches.
+Diwan-i-Khas: The gate that leads to the innermost court of the palace and Diwan-i-Khas, known as the hall of private audience, on the northern side of the Diwan-i-Alam.It is made using white marble and is embossed with precious stones.
+It had a silver ceiling which was later restored to timber.
+There is a presence of an inscription by Persian poet Amir Khusrow which can be found at either end of the hall, across two outer arches.

 Hammam: The imperial baths were known as Hammam, and they consisted of three doomed rooms having white marble flooring.

 Indian history is closely associated with this fort.
 It was here that the final Mughal ruler named Bahadur Shah Zafar was deposed by the British thereby marking the end of 3 centuries of Mughal rule in India.
 Jawaharlal Nehru, the first prime minister of India, hoisted the national flag of India above Lahori gate on the 15th of August, 1947.